osmosis-labs/mesh-security/docs/ibc/Staking.md

 And the vault must have sufficient funds to cover the lien.

 This means we must maintain invariants over at least two contracts - the `external-staking` contract and the `vault`.
-It includes possible conflicts with non-IBC transactions, like a user to withdrawing collateral from the vault that would be needed to cover the lien for an in-flight delegation.
+It includes possible conflicts with non-IBC transactions, like a user withdrawing collateral from the vault that would be needed to cover the lien for an in-flight delegation.

 Let us start analysing the protocol, but viewing all the state transitions that must be made on proper